medcomdk/MedComLandingPage/docs/assets/documents/NewToFHIR.md

 <figcaption text-align="center"><b>Figre 2: The inheritance of profiles </b></figcaption>
 </figure>

-The <a href="#Fig2">Figure 2 </a> also illustrates that there is a dependency between the IGs and the FHIR resources defined by HL7.
+<a href="#Fig2">Figure 2 </a> also illustrates that there is a dependency between the IGs and the FHIR resources defined by HL7.
 <br>
 <a href="https://www.medcom.dk/standarder/moderniseringsnyheder/nyhedsbrev-29-november-2021" target="_blank">You can read more about the work of HL7-DK here</a>.